 In addition, the fellows rotate through a range of subspecialty clinics, including:

 Second and third year fellows participate in a weekly General Endocrine Longitudinal Clinic, with the rest of their time reserved for research.
 These fellows may schedule additional clinical rotations on an elective basis.

-Ole-Petter Hamnvik, MB BCh BAO, MMSc, Fellowship Program Director, Division of Endocrinology, Diabetes and Hypertension at Brigham and Women’s Hospital describes clinical experiences during the first year of the Endocrinology Fellowship Training Program.
+In this video, Ole-Petter Hamnvik, MBBCh, BAO, MMSc, Fellowship Program Director, Division of Endocrinology, Diabetes and Hypertension at Brigham and Women’s Hospital, describes clinical experiences during the first year of the Endocrinology Fellowship Training Program.

 For over a century, a leader in patient care, medical education and research, with expertise in virtually every specialty of medicine and surgery.